 Personal Liability – Coverage E– Coverage is provided to an insured under this section if a claim is made or a suit is brought against the insured for damages due to an injury or damage to property of others.

-c) Examples of liability claim: a dog biting someone if you own a pool and someone drowned, or someone who is injury that occurs on your property.
+- Examples of liability claim: a dog biting someone if you own a pool and someone drowned, or someone who has an injury that occurs on your property.

 Medical payments to others – Coverage F– Under this coverage, the insurer will pay medical expenses to others for necessary medical costs incurred or medically ascertained within three years from the date of accident or injury.
 This coverage does not apply to the insured or regular residents of the household and starts at $1000, but additional limits can be purchased.

 There are additional section coverage’s that are also provided by liability (Claims expense, First aid, and damage to property of others).
-Different limits may apply, and you need to check with a Michigan insurance agent to get a quote.
+Different limits may apply, click the link to get a Michigan homeowners insurance quote.